DR. LEONARD MCCOY A STAR TREK PERSONNEL FILE

 McCoy saved Spock’s father, Sarek, when he suffered multiple heart attacks due to a faulty heart valve.
-Vulcan biology was greatly unknown by humans, but he was able to successfully repair Sarek’s heart, operating with the ship shuddering from an attack by the Orions.
+Vulcan biology was greatly unknown by humans.
+He was able to successfully repair Sarek’s heart, operating with the ship shuddering from attack by the Orions.

 McCoy saved Spock’s life by keeping him alive when his brain was stolen by the Eymorgs, an underground civilization on Sigma Draconis VI.
 His brain was given to the Eymorg Controller machine.
-McCoy restored Spock’s brain after its rescue from the machine with a little help from Spock, upon which McCoy retorts, "I'll never live this down, this Vulcan is telling me how to operate."
+McCoy restores Spock’s brain after its rescue from the machine, with a little help from Spock, upon which McCoy retorts, "I'll never live this down, this Vulcan is telling me how to operate."

 In 2268, McCoy was diagnosed with a terminal disease known as xenopolycythemia and given one year or less to live.
-Afterward, the Enterprise encountered the Fabrini and their ship the Yonada, where a cure was discovered in their database.
+Afterward, the Enterprise encountered the Fabrini and their ship the Yonada.
+It was discovered in their database to have the cure.

 In 2269, McCoy was promoted to commander, a rank he would hold for another 25 years.

 In 2270, McCoy was arrested when he visited Dramia again for the mass murder of the Dramia II colonists.
-When he was there, it was discovered that he might have accidentally started a plague.
-While investigating McCoy's crime, it was discovered that the source of the plague was traveling through the auroras that the planet had.
-The cure that McCoy discovered was in the Saurian virus antibodies...the very virus McCoy had first been sent to combat on Dramia.
+When he was there he might have accidentally started a plague and he would then be guilty of the charge.
+They discovered that the source of the plague was traveling through the auroras the planet had.
+The cure, McCoy discovered was in the Saurian virus antibodies, the very virus McCoy had first been sent to combat on Dramia.

-Nearing the end of their 5-year mission, McCoy discovered a vaccine for the deadly life prolongation project virus that had killed all of the adults on a planet, leaving the youth with impossibly long lifespans.
-He was unable to narrow down the correct amount in the dosage, so he decided, as he was just an old country doc in space, to just “shoot from the hip.”
+Nearing the end of their 5-year mission, McCoy discovered a vaccine for the deadly life prolongation project virus that had killed all adults on the planet, leaving the youth with impossibly long lifespans.
+He was unable to narrow down the correct size in dosage he decided, as he was just an old country doc in space to just “shoot from the hip.”
 He was correct and the vaccine was a success.

-With his career winding down, McCoy retired from Starfleet, grew a beard, and proclaimed he would never return to Starfleet.
+With his time done, he retired from Starfleet, grew a beard, and proclaimed he would never return to Starfleet.